This article is part of a larger series on How to Do Payroll.

 - FUTA – 6% of the first $7,000 of each employee’s pay

-In addition to federal tax liabilities, you’ll also need to be sure that you are in compliance with withholding and remitting state taxes.
+In addition to federal tax liabilities, you’ll also need to be sure that you comply with withholding and remitting state taxes.

 State Income Tax